Dates: 30 March-6 April 2024

-Price: £1,645 not including international flights
+Price: £2,095 not including international flights (single room supplement £200)

-International flights: £170 (approx)
+International flights: £150 (approx)

-Day 1 After a morning arrival we transfer to the small town of Skövde, travelling along quiet roads and passing through patches of forest and farmland.
-On the forest edge there is a good chance of locating Fieldfare, Eurasian Nuthatch, the Scandinavian form of Long-tailed Tit, Marsh Tit and Hawfinch.
+Day 1 Today we transfer to the coastal reserve of Getteron an area of grass meadows adjacent to the coast.
+Getteron attracts many birds in late winter including Barnacle Geese, Pied Avocet and Black-tailed Godwit.
+It is always possible that White-tailed Eagles will be around in good numbers along with Peregrine Falcon.
+Later in the day we transfer to the small town of Skovde passing through patches of forest and farmland.
+On the forest edge there is a good chance of locating Fieldfare, Eurasian Nuthatch the Scandinavian races of Long-tailed Tit, Marsh Tit and Hawfinch.
+Four nights in Skovde.

 This tour is operated for Birdwatch and BirdGuides by Birdwatching Breaks (ATOL licence 4324).
 It is fully inclusive of accommodation and meals, transport, park entrance fees and permits, guidance, tips and taxes.
 Not included are international airfares, insurance, drinks and items of a personal nature.
 For more information or to make a reservation, call Birdwatching Breaks on 01381 610495.